 Currently, Consolo is a member of Brooklyn Community Board 11 and the Law Committee at the Kings County Democratic County Committee.

-Elizabeth R. Cribbs currently serves as a grant development consultant for the Zegar Family Foundation.
+Elizabeth R. Cribbs currently serves as Executive Director and Senior Strategist in UBS's Family Advisory and Philanthropy Services group.
 Prior to this, Elizabeth served as President of the Neuberger Berman Foundation and Head of Corporate Social Responsibility, leading all aspects of the firm’s award-winning global corporate and foundation-based philanthropic efforts, with a focus on education, youth employment and employee engagement.
 Prior to this, Elizabeth worked at Lehman Brothers as a Senior Vice President of Corporate Philanthropy with a focus on the arts and strategic community partnerships.
 Elizabeth spent ten years at HSBC North America, where she served in various leadership roles including: vice president of strategic planning and internal consulting; as well as director of community and philanthropic services, where she launched HSBC’s volunteer-based Corporate Social Responsibility program.
 Elizabeth began her career in the audit group at Coopers & Lybrand LLP and is a CPA.

 She serves on the Executive Committee of Enterprise Community Partners New York Advisory Board.
 She is also Vice Chair of the New York City Youth Board, which advises the New York City Department of Youth and Community Development.